Marketplace Mobile App: How to Build and Make It Reliable

 3. Creating a development environment

-The cost of development includes the cost for quality assurance, which is compulsory at Mobindustry.
+The cost of development includes the cost of quality assurance services, which is compulsory at Mobindustry.
 We don’t provide clients with code that wasn’t checked, so at least a minimum of quality assurance will be included in the development process.
 Note that you’ll also need to spend time on communication, as it’s very important to be on the same page with your team and get reports about everything that happens on the project.

 To keep people using your app, you need to take care of it and update it when new libraries and operating systems come out